Resetting Your Windows PC

-Reset is different than reinstall as Windows will use its initial image (a one-to-one copy of itself) to restore the underlying system.
-In rare cases, Windows may require you to also insert an installation media to complete the reset process.
-Reinstalling will basically do the same thing, although with manual handling in addition of your own Windows copy (the installation media).
+Reset is different than reinstall as Windows will use its initial image (a one-to-one copy of itself) to restore the underlying system (in rare cases, Windows may require you to also insert an installation media to complete the reset process if Windows cannot restore on its own).
+Reinstalling will basically does the same thing, although with manual handling in addition of your own Windows copy (the installation media).

 Which to choose?

 In most cases, you would want to choose reset instead of format as this will give you the cleanest Windows possible without ever having to lose your files.
 Still, you can go for formatting if you don’t care about the files present on your PC.
 Sadly though, if you are using Windows 7, then no, there isn’t any way to reset your PC.
 You will have either format or reinstall.